Homological properties of the perfect and absolute integral closures of Noetherian domains: Appendix

 \begin{acknowledgement} I would like to thank P. Roberts for valuable suggestions on the earlier version of this paper.
-I also thank M. Tousi and K. Divaani-Aazar as well as the referee for suggestions improving the presentation of the results. \end{acknowledgement}
+I also thank M. Tousi and K. Divaani-Aazar for their help as well as the referee for suggestions improving the presentation of the results. \end{acknowledgement}